Around the world with 10 unique words

 The magic of "untranslatable" words

-Every language has signature, unique words that are often a reflection of the culture, customs, and people who speak it.
-That cluster of meaning can be transferred greatly with a good translation and excellent localization.
+Every language has a signature, unique words that often reflect the culture, customs, and people who speak it.
+That cluster of meaning can be greatly transferred with a good translation and excellent localization.
+Also, some untranslatable words, like proper names, can be used in the original spelling, and the Lingohub translation management solution will also help manage them.
+Try all the benefits of Lingohub with a 14-day free trial, and contact us if any questions arise.

 We hope you enjoyed this linguistic trip around the world.
 Stay tuned for more!